florian-lup/unstuck-backend/readme.md

-# Gaming Search Engine
+# Gaming Chat Engine

-An AI-powered gaming search engine built with Perplexity AI.
+An AI-powered Gaming Chat engine built with Perplexity AI.
 This tool allows users to search for gaming information using natural language queries with conversation context.

 ## Features